sbabic/swupdate/doc/source/improvement_proposals.rst

 Even if it was tried to have the same features, there are some important differences:

 - SWUGenerator is able to full understand a sw-description written in libconfig language and to rewrite it.
-  This means it is not yet possible to write sw-description using JSON if SWUGenerato is planned.
+  This means it is not yet possible to write sw-description using JSON if SWUGenerator is planned.
-  However, it is possible to split sww-description in small files (for example for the embedded Lua code), and SWUGenerato is able to write the final sw-description combined all include files.
+  However, it is possible to split sw-description in small files (for example for the embedded Lua code), and SWUGenerator is able to write the final sw-description combined all include files.
 - meta-swupdate is just able to replace variables known by bitbake, but it has no semantic knowledge.
   It is not possible to use @include directive, but it is possible to use JSON as language.

 The logical step will be to use a single tool (SWUGenerator), and let meta-swupdate to use it.
-To do this, SWUGenerator should be enhance to understand and write sw-description in JSON, too.
+To do this, SWUGenerator should be enhanced to understand and write sw-description in JSON, too.

 * Status: Wait
 * Request for Support : Sponsor